mia-platform/documentation/docs/release_notes/RN_v8-2/platform_8-2-0_releasenotes.md

 ### New Features

-#### Pod filters as url query string

-In the Monitoring Area, when a filter is selected, it is added to the url as a query string.
-Thanks to this, you can now share links of monitoring that keep the selected filters.

-#### Support in Launcher

-Added support icon in Console Launcher that redirects to [Mia-Platform support](https://makeitapp.atlassian.net/servicedesk/customer/portal/21).

 #### New Project Homepage

-The project Homepage has been redesigned in order to give more information about the status of your project.
+The [project Homepage](../../development_suite/overview-dev-suite.md) has been redesigned in order to give more information about the status of your project.

 You can now see all your environments and check how are the pods of your services.
 The *KPIs* you may need is already there: